italicize/quick-internet-radio/README.md

    1. In the browser's menu bar, click **Reload this page** (&#8635;).
    2. In the tools pane, click **Clear** (&#128683;).
    3. In the site pane, click **Play** (&#9654;).
-   4. In the tools pane, right-click the line where the size is increasing.
+   4. In the tools pane, right-click the line where the file size is increasing.
    5. Select **Copy > Copy link address**.
    6. Open a text editor and paste the link.
    7. Delete extra parameters after the URL (and save the file).